 The cost of an NFL game is expensive.
 There is no way around it.
 You do get a good deal, because of the high entertainment value and the extremely high level of competition.
-The one positive aspect of a bad team is the huge amount of cheap tickets that are available.
+The one positive aspect of a bad team is the huge amount of available cheap tickets.

 The parking is costly at FedExField and you may not be able to find good options around that cost.

 The team has one of the few marching bands in the NFL.
-Make sure to catch them perform before the game.
+Make sure to catch them performing before the game.
 The group started in 1937.

 The cheerleaders also put on a good show.
 The group was second in the NFL to the Pittsburgh Steelers in having cheerleaders (the Steelers have since abandoned the cheerleading idea).
 Originally called the Redskinettes, they have cheered for the team since 1962.